-Cultures plates are made to order and may not ship for up to three weeks.
-It is up to the purchaser to familiarize themselves with the skills required to propagate mushrooms using sterile laboratory technique and must have access to at least a sterile environment or home laboratory.
-If you would like to learn more about creating your own mushroom spawn from mushroom culture plates think about purchasing 'Radical Mycology' by Peter McCoy, 'Growing Gourmet and Medicinal Mushrooms' by Paul Stamets, or 'Organic Mushroom Farming and Mycoremediation' by Tradd Cotter.
+Culture plates are made to order and may not ship for up to three weeks.
+It is up to the purchaser to familiarize themselves with the skills required to propagate mushrooms using sterile laboratory technique.
+Access to a sterile environment or home laboratory is a must.
+If you would like to learn more about creating a home laboratory to produce your own mushroom spawn from mushroom culture plates, think about purchasing 'Radical Mycology' by Peter McCoy, 'Growing Gourmet and Medicinal Mushrooms' by Paul Stamets, or 'Organic Mushroom Farming and Mycoremediation' by Tradd Cotter.

 CULTURES THAT WE MAINTAIN IN STOCK:

-'Saffron' Pleurotus citrinopileatus NSPC1: This commercial strain of golden oysters produces relatively dense clusters of bright golden oysters.
+'Saffron' Pleurotus citrinopileatus NSPC1: This commercial strain of Golden Oyster produces relatively dense clusters of bright Golden Oysters.
 Fruits best at warmer temperatures.
-Showy mushrooms are great for farmer's markets and local accounts but are generally too brittle for long distance transport.
+Showy mushrooms are great for farmers' markets and local accounts but are generally too brittle for long distance transport.

 'Stephen King Trumpet' Pleurotus eryngii NSPE1: Commercial mushroom strain originating from Japan that produces mushrooms with large stems and small tan caps.
 This strain is more tolerant of warm temperatures but still fruits best in cooler weather.

-'Tree Beard' Hericium erinaceus NSHE2: A showy strain of lion's mane that produces commercially viable flushes of less uniformed fruiting bodies adding variation to your Lion's Mane boxes.
+'Tree Beard' Hericium erinaceus NSHE3: A showy strain of Lion's Mane that produces commercially viable flushes of less uniformed fruiting bodies adding variation to your Lion's Mane boxes.

-'207' Lentinula edodes NSLE1: A new name for a favorite commercial strain for indoor block production of shiitake.
-Yield averages .75-1.5lb first flush off of 5lb supplemented sawdust blocks.
+'207' Lentinula edodes NSLE1: A new name for a favorite commercial strain for indoor Shiitake block production.
+Yield averages .75-1.5 lb first flush off of 5 lb supplemented sawdust blocks.
 Fruits best at colder temperatures and tends to produce mushrooms with smaller stems and large caps.
 Our culture is direct from Belgium and retains the highly desired characteristics of this strain.